Claw Lens

 Recurring strengths

-• +Cost and token analytics per model, agent, and time range.
+• +Cost analytics break down spending by agent, model, and time range.

 Recurring frustrations